-All feedback received until 15 September 2018 will be considered carefully by the Technical Committee and changes will be incorporated in the final version of the MR TRs where appropriate.
+All feedback received will be considered carefully and changes will be incorporated in the final version of the PEP and PEP Manual, where appropriate.

-The EU RO MR Group will provide a response on the outcome of these considerations before the MR TRs are adopted on 01 January 2019.
+The EU RO MR Group will provide a response on the outcome of these considerations, if feasible before the adoption of the PEP end of 2019.

-The final version of the MR TRs will be published on https://www.euromr.org/technical-requirements as soon as adopted.
+The final version of the Product Evaluation Process (PEP) and PEP Manual will be published on the EU RO MR Group website as soon as adopted.

 MR Technical Requirements (MR TR) Development

 The first step of the development process is to consider which products could be suitable for MR TR development.
 The EU RO MR Group currently use the following Product Consideration Process to review the suitability of potential products:

 The EU ROs apply the Simplified Risk Based Model (Opt In / Opt Out criteria) to ascertain product suitability for MR.